 Alba Cap won the 2012 US National on the large and challenging course in Klamath Falls, OR.
 The sheep were different than years past with Suffolk prominent in the cross wool yearlings.
-Much the same as years past in Oregon, it was a very good test of the dogs.
+Much the same as years past on this large field, it was a very good test of the dogs.

 It marked the 3rd generation of our bloodline to win the title in Klamath and the 4th generation of National Champions.
 Cap’s grandmother Nan, won it in 1997 on the same field and his uncle, Bill, won in Klamath in 2001.
-Alasdair also won the National with grandfather, Ben in 1986 and with his gr., gr. grandfather, Auld Mirk in Scotland 1984.
-It was Alasdair’s 1st of 12 National Championships, including Cap, 9 titles have been with dogs of our bloodline.
+Alasdair also won the National with grandfather, Ben in 1986 and with his gr., gr. grandfather, Auld Mirk in Scotland, 1984.
+Mirk won Alasdair’s 1st of 12 National Championships.
+Including my win with Cap, 9 titles have been with dogs of our bloodline.